gliderlabs/registrator/README.md

 	$ registrator <registry-uri>

-You can run it as a container, but you must pass the Docker socket file as a mount to `/tmp/docker.sock`, and it's a good idea to set the hostname to the machine host:
+However, it was designed to just be run as a container.
+You must pass the Docker socket file as a mount to `/tmp/docker.sock`, and it's a good idea to set the hostname to the machine host:

 	$ docker run -d \
 		-v /var/run/docker.sock:/tmp/docker.sock \